Winterfell, Game of Thrones

 West Bay, Dorset

 Sandstone cliff in West Bay, Dorset (Photo by: Getty Images)

 The hunk of glowing sandstone cliff on Dorset’s Jurassic Coast is the backdrop for Danny Latimer’s murder in the ITV series Broadchurch.
 Specifically East Beach and East Cliff are where you’ll locate the scene of the crime.
 Broadchurch café is actually Ellipse Caffé Bistro – take shelter from the sea wind and watch the sunset over an expansive Lyme Bay.
 A stroll around Bridport Harbour afterwards will quickly uncover many other locations hijacked for filming!

 Levant and Botallack mines, Charlestown, Porthmeor, Gunwalloe

-Those of us who are eagerly awaiting Poldark’s return on Sunday 8th March should also look forward to seeing some of Cornwall’s most beautiful spots.
+Those of us who were eagerly awaiting Poldark’s return this year should also look forward to seeing some of Cornwall’s most beautiful spots.
 Winston Graham’s chronicle of Ross, Demelza and Warleggan is filmed around the moors, coves and harbours of Britain’s southernmost seaside fringe.

 Mine ruins around Levant and Botallack have been glimpsed in previews, including West Wheal Owles engine house and Crowns Mine – built unthinkably close to the water or on rocky precipices (great for panoramic shots!)
 Botallack was given World Heritage Site status in 2006 by UNESCO, which testifies to its extraordinary features.
 Charlestown quay also features in the series, as do the picturesque beaches of Porthmeor and Gunwalloe.